Parent in Charge Responsibilities

-If you are unable to fulfill your assigned Parent-in-Charge assignment(s), please trade with another parent and the DC (Carolann or Bill).
+If you are unable to fulfill your assigned Parent-in-Charge assignment(s), please trade with another parent and inform the DC (Betsy Weiss).

 - Receive email with riding groups and horse assignments from the DC the night before or get it off the RHPC bulletin board upon arriving.
 This riding information is also available on this website.

 - Fill in this Attendance Sheet from the emailed schedule.

 - Arrive by 7:30am (if the riding groups start at 8 a.m., if riding groups start at 9 a.m. come at 8:30)

 - Bring snacks, e.g., 2-dozen bagels, cream cheese (a mix of plain, egg, cinnamon raisin, everything is a good place to start) and 2 quarts of juice, hot chocolate mix plus napkins and knives.
 (Don’t need to bring cups, we have a lot at the barn).

 - Put the filled in Riding List/Attendance Sheet on RHPC bulletin board.
 Leave one copy there, take another to check kids in.
 All kids must sign in and sign out!

 - Tell the kids which horses they are riding and at what time.
 Ride times are in the email from the DC (and also posted on this website), and most of the kids know which horse they should ride.
 The DC, Judi or other person in charge at the barn can tell you which horses the kids should ride if they don’t know.